MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  A `CSize` object that contains the approximate width and height needed to display the items, in pixels.

 ### Remarks
- This member function implements the behavior of the Win32 macro, [ListView_ApproximateViewRect](http://msdn.microsoft.com/library/windows/desktop/bb761231), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 macro, [ListView_ApproximateViewRect](http://msdn.microsoft.com/library/windows/desktop/bb761231), as described in the Windows SDK.

 ##  <a name="clistctrl__arrange"></a>  CListCtrl::Arrange
  Repositions items in an icon view so that they align on a grid.